campoy/go-tooling-workshop/2-building-artifacts/1-go-build.md

 ### Conditional compilation with build constraints

 Build constraints are more expressive than the file suffixes presented above.
-Rather than limiting the compilation to a single OS or arhictecture, here we can use a large range of conditions.
+Rather than limiting the compilation to a single OS or architecture, here we can use a large range of conditions.

 They appear as comments at the beginning of a `.go` file with the syntax: